 Who is eligible for the Civic Accelerator Program?

-The the Points of Light Civic Accelerator is seeking innovative social ventures that are working to create greater, more accessible pathways to economic opportunity in communities across the U.S. For more information, please see Elibility below.
+The Acumen Civic Accelerator is seeking innovative social ventures that are working to create greater, more accessible pathways to economic opportunity in communities across the U.S. For more information, please see Eligibility below.

-The Points of Light Civic Accelerator was founded with support from the PwC Charitable Foundation and The Starbucks Foundation, in partnership with Village Capital.
-Program sponsorship provided by Capital One, U.S. Small Business Administration, Vodaphone, Hilton Worldwide, Dentons and Singing for Change.
+The Acumen Civic Accelerator was founded with support from the PwC Charitable Foundation and The Starbucks Foundation.

 Yes.
 We are agnostic to legal structure and instead focus on the mission and impact that a social enterprise can have on the world.

 No, the Civic Accelerator does not charge for participation.
 Ventures are, however, responsible for their travel and lodging expenses during the program.
-Travel stipends and some hotel accommodations are available for selected ventures, and most meals during the program are provided by Points of Light.
+Travel stipends (up to $1,200 per team for air travel during the program) and hotel accommodations are available for selected ventures, and most meals during the program are provided by Acumen.

-The Civic Accelerator is a 10-week program, bringing together two- to three-person teams from across the U.S. We plan to convene the entire cohort of 10 to 15 teams for three four-day sessions or retreats over the course of the 10 weeks.
+The Civic Accelerator is a 10-week program, bringing together two- to three-person teams from across the U.S., We plan to convene the entire cohort of 10 to 15 teams for three four-day sessions or retreats over the course of the 10 weeks.
 In addition, teams will be grouped based on their geography, paired with local mentors and required to meet weekly (through virtual mediums) during the times when they are not together as a single cohort.
-Find out more about the Civic Accelerator schedule.